SHAO-SKA/user-guide/docs/login/index.rst

 .. note::

-    This chapter introduces how to log in to ChinaSRC-P.
+    This chapter introduces how to log in to cnSRC.

-The login address of the ChinaSRC-P platform is: https://chinasrcyun.shao.ac.cn:2443, which can be accessed directly through Chrome, Firefox, etc.
+The login address of the cnSRC platform is: https://chinasrcyun.shao.ac.cn:2443, which can be accessed directly through Chrome, Firefox, etc.
 External users please use VPN or contact shaoska@shao.ac.cn for access permission.